nicopap/cuicui/design_doc/rich_text.md

 - Better API: something similar to bevy's label for the binding context, so that typos are caught at compile time.
 - Better API: provide a system to automatically update the bevy `Text`.
+- Provide adaptors that makes use of a (`Entity`, `ComponentId`, `ReflectPath`) tuple to read directly from ECS data, instead of forcing user to update themselves the text value.

 ## Previous work